Updated: Jan 13, 2021

 After that day, I started to see the power of photography.

 My passion for photography started to grow throughout the years.
-When I was visiting my mother and my brother last summer, I went to visit Villa Caracas, a temporary Venezuelan refugee settlement that the refugees have built for themselves.
-I lived 20 minutes away from the settlement, and I had no idea it existed.
-This concerned me greatly because I was so close, yet so far from what was happening in my own city.
-I worked with Father Cyrillus by spending time in the settlement, and during one of my visits I took my camera.
+When I was visiting my mother and brother last summer, I went to Villa Caracas, a temporary Venezuelan refugee settlement built by refugees themselves.
+The settlement’s 20-minute proximity to my elitist neighborhood perplexed me.
+Having grown up with so much, seeing the sorrow of poverty always filled me with anger.
+I worked with Father Cyrillus by spending time in the settlement, and during one of my visits, I took my camera.

 When photographing the inhabitants of Villa Caracas, I didn’t ask them to smile or pose because I wanted to show Villa Caracas for what it truly is.
 In my head, I had a vision of despair and suffering.
 However, most of the kids I photographed decided to smile.
 They would pose, smile, and make silly faces at the camera.
 Behind their smile, you could see the bravery and hope in their eyes.
 This made me see Villa Caracas for its true vibrance.
 It is a place filled with hope and courage to continue fighting for a better future, a better life.
 Photography allowed me to show this, and it allowed so many other kids to be heard too.